MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 ## Offline sync settings
 If your admin [enabled sync settings](setup-mobile-offline.md#define-sync-settings-on-mobile) for the app, you can control when offline synchronizations are triggered.
   - Set the **Wi-Fi** setting to **On** to sync your data only when the device is connected to a Wi-Fi network.
 Enable this setting when you need to save your data plan or your battery, especially if you are in a low network area.
   - Change the sync interval value from the **Auto sync** setting if you want to sync less frequently.
 You can keep the default value by selecting **"Auto"**, or you can pick a longer interval that meets your needs.
 If you choose **"Manual"**, the sync only happens when you clik on the **Check for updates** button in the** Device Status** page.
+This setting only applies to changes coming from the server - when you change data in the app, it is immediately synchronized as soon as you have network.

 :::image type="content" source="media/mobile-offline-sync-settings.png" alt-text="The Offline Status page of a mobile app showing the sync settings.":::
 ## Notifications